-Gain advanced knowledge in migration law with our practical and engaging Graduate Diploma in Migration Law at Victoria University, and prepare to register as a migration agent.
+Gain advanced knowledge in migration law with the practical and engaging Graduate Diploma in Migration Law at Victoria University, and prepare to register as a migration agent.

 VU is Australia’s leading migration law education provider, with the longest-running program nationwide.
 The Graduate Diploma in Migration Law is designed for prospective migration agents, legal practitioners, HR migration specialists and government workers to build on their knowledge and become registered migration agents.

 Through applied research and study, you will gain the following practical knowledge and skills: